- The John Carroll School Mission

 - Any repeat of 1 demerit infraction

-- 8 count toward the 12 maximum amount before suspension
+- 8 detentions served that now count towards the 12 maximum amount before suspension

 - Use of slurs or epithets based on protected classifications (e.g., race, ethnicity, sex)